-Trains from Aarhus to Rome cover the 988 miles (1594 km) long journey taking on average 29 h 4 min with our travel partners like.
-Normally, there are 3 trains operating per day, including direct services available.
+Trains from Aarhus to Rome cover the 988 miles long trip with our travel partners like.
+There are direct train services available.
 Travellers depart most frequently from Aarhus Hovedbanegård and arrive in Roma Termini.

-Travel between Aarhus, Denmark and Rome, Italy by train is: Partially open.
+Travel between Aarhus, Denmark and Rome, Italy by train is: Fully open.

-International entry status: Entry is partially open for citizens and permanent residents of Denmark
+International entry status: Entry is fully open for citizens and permanent residents of Denmark

 Conditions of entry:

 When travelling in Italy, you must follow these COVID-19 safety rules:

 The information above was last checked on 28/07/2022.
 This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train between Aarhus and Rome before travelling.

 The current restriction level for your return trip by train from Rome to Aarhus is: Fully open